Finnish Society for Human-Animal Studies

 ELONKIRJON BUSSI

 The Elonkirjo bus (Life Diversity Bus) tour introduces primary school children to animal issues.
-The climate and environmental crisis and the sixth wave of extinction are visible and experienced as part of the everyday lives of children and young people.
-The bus tour encourages children to consider how different species interact from a social and cultural perspective.
+The climate and environmental crisis along with the sixth wave of extinction are visible and experienced in the everyday lives of children and young people.
+The bus tour encourages children to consider, how different species interact from a social and cultural perspective.

 Trace journal